steinbergmedia/halion-script-api/src/HALion-Tutorials-Guidelines/pages/Drag-and-Drop-Sample-Import.md

 ### Info

-Hovering over the 'Info' button on the macro page, displays the sample's file path.
-The 'Info Button' [Template](../../HALion-Macro-Page/pages/Template.md) and the 'Info' [Disable Group](../../HALion-Macro-Page/pages/Disable.md) are both linked to the ``@SampleInfo`` UI variable, which controls whether the 'Info' [Disable Group](../../HALion-Macro-Page/pages/Disable.md) and its contents are displayed or not.
+Hovering over the 'Info' button on the macro page displays the file path of the sample.
+The 'Info Button' [Template](../../HALion-Macro-Page/pages/Template.md) and the 'Info' [Disable Group](../../HALion-Macro-Page/pages/Disable.md) are both linked to the ``@SampleInfo`` UI variable, which controls whether the 'Info' [Disable Group](../../HALion-Macro-Page/pages/Disable.md) and its contents are displayed.
 The 'Info' [Disable Group](../../HALion-Macro-Page/pages/Disable.md) contains a [Text](../../HALion-Macro-Page/pages/Text.md) and a [Decor](../../HALion-Macro-Page/pages/Decor-Control.md) control.
 The information to be displayed by the [Text](../../HALion-Macro-Page/pages/Text.md) control is set by the ``SampleFileName`` parameter of the UI script.

 ![Text Control](../images/Drag-and-Drop-Sample-Import-Text.png)